sherwin684/model-collection/README.rst

 ::
     docker build -t ai4sim .

 To install the corresponding python requirements for a use-case an entrypoint is implemented.
-It can be selected by one of the fowlling [combustion_gnns, combustion_unets, wf_gwd]:
+It can be selected by one of the following [combustion_gnns, combustion_unets, wf_gwd]:
 ::
     docker run -it --rm ai4sim ./script.sh combustion_gnns